plerup/espsoftwareserial/README.md

 # EspSoftwareSerial

-Implementation of the Arduino software serial library for the ESP8266 / ESP32
+## Implementation of the Arduino software serial library for the ESP8266 / ESP32

 This fork implements interrupt service routine best practice.
-In the receive interrupt, instead of blocking for whole bytes at a time - voiding any near-realtime behavior of the CPU - phase detection and byte assembly is done in the main code.
+In the receive interrupt, instead of blocking for whole bytes at a time - voiding any near-realtime behavior of the CPU - only level change and timestamp are recorded.
+The more time consuming phase detection and byte assembly are done in the main code.

 Except at high bitrates, depending on other ongoing activity, interrupts in particular, this software serial adapter